gazebo-tooling/gzdev/README.md

 `gzdev spawn 9 --nvidia`

+When looking to build Gazebo from source first do the folllowing at the root of the gzdev directory:
+`mkdir gazebo && cd gazebo`
+`export GZV=9 && bash ../docker/gzsrc/gzrepos.sh`

+*Notice that the $GZV environment variable specifies the Gazebo version #, and colcon, vcstool, and mercurial are required to run the script.
+These can be installed with pip3:
+`pip3 install colcon-common-extensions vcstool`
+and pip (python2.7 version):
+`pip install mercurial`

+Then the following command will build the docker image, mount the gazebo source code directory into the running container, compile from source, set up the environment, and finally run gazebo
+`gzdev spawn 9 --source`

 # Support/Contribute
 * [GitHub Issue Tracker](https://github.com/osrf/gzdev/issues) - gzdev specific questions
 * [Gazebo Answers](http://answers.gazebosim.org) - Gazebo specific questions